 All file system objects (FSOs) available to general users are accessed by a common mechanism for allocating disk storage and a common mechanism for paging data to and from disk.
-This includes the Journaling File Systems (XFS, ext3).
+This includes the Journaling File System (ext3).

 Object reuse is irrelevant for the CD-ROM File System (ISO-9660) because it is a read-only file system and so it is not possible for a user to read residual data left by a previous user.
-File systems on other media (tapes, diskettes.) are irrelevant because of warnings in the Evaluated Configuration Guide not to mount file systems on these devices.
+File systems on other media (tapes, diskettes.) are irrelevant because of warnings in the Security Guide not to mount file systems on these devices.

-Object reuse in the tmpfs file system is handled by the memory management object reuse functions.
+Object reuse in the shmfs file system is handled by the memory management object reuse functions.
 When allocating new space for a file, the TOE uses the functions of the memory management which clear the memory before it is allocated.

-Object reuse for objects in the devpts file system is handled by the VFS layer.
-Note that devpts and cpuset are not disk based file systems and therefore object reuse of disk space is not an issue for these file system.
+Object reuse for objects in the devpts file system are handled by the VFS layer.
+Note that devpts is not a disk based file system and therefore object reuse of disk space is not an issue for this file system.